-Industry and Community Events
+Industry and community events

-Events organized by professional associations, a local community or charitable organizations, all have one thing in common - they bring like-minded people together.
+Events organized by professional associations, a local community, or charitable organizations, all have one thing in common - they bring people together.

 The IREM Global Summit is unique in that it provides a plethora of professional learning opportunities designed to strengthen skills and stay current with industry topics.
 The conference occurs every fall in desirable locations.